osuTitanic/titanic/SETUP.md

 ### Set up the repositories

-You can now clone both of the repositories
+You can now clone all of the repositories

 ```shell
 git clone --recursive https://github.com/osuTitanic/anchor.git